bhamail/picapsule/src/site/markdown/supplies.md

   1. A [Raspberry Pi](https://www.raspberrypi.com/products/).
      I've used a [Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) with [8gb RAM](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/?variant=raspberry-pi-4-model-b-8gb) because they are readily available at the time of this writing.

-     By the time you read this, bht [Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) may be available.
+     By the time you read this, the [Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) may be available.

   2. USB Power supply: